Jahia/jahia/configwizard-webapp/README.txt

 in the configwizard-webapp directory.

-To try it just launch the tomcat in the target directory under config-packaging and acess
+To try it just launch the Tomcat in the target directory under config-packaging and access

 http://localhost:8080/config